kawogi/luanti-rs/luanti-server/world-transmission.md

 These rules permit to get rid of map blocks from the cache any time, because they can simply be reconstructed on demand.

+The generation might benefit from it's own cache.
+Deleting this cache shall never have a visible side effect other than performance implications.

+Note: There could be extra storage for very expensive calculations that occur on the first startup (e.g. pre-computing biomes, rivers and other large structures).
+This should be a one-time operation and never shall be updated during normal gameplay.

 ### Modification